 Pubic hair waxing can be done at a salon.
 Bikini waxes and Brazilian waxes are expensive but last for about four weeks.
 You can wax at home, but it's painful and time-consuming.
 It has a steep learning curve, but once you get it down, you'll find yourself much softer and smoother.

-If you want to try waxing at home, try Zip Wax or Gigi Brazilian Wax Kit.
+If you want to try waxing at home, try Zip Wax.
 To wax your bikini line at home, follow these steps:

 Grow your bikini hair out to at least 1/4" long.
 If it's longer than a half an inch, trim it down.